Transforming Customer Interactions With AI-Augmented Customer Experience

 - As the replies to my query filter in, I create a new word document for each and review their responses, highlighting the areas I think would fit best in my story.
 I reach back to anyone for whom I would have further questions.

-- Phase 4: Writing the Article
+- Phase 4: Writing the article

 - Time spent: 2 hours